-As part of the DI FA Technology and Innovation’s Ready.Set.Grow kick-off event, we launched our Creativity Challenge, calling on our TI colleagues to send in their creative ideas from their day-to-day work.
+As part of the Factory Automation Technology and Innovation’s Ready.Set.Grow kick-off event, we launched our Creativity Challenge, calling on our TI colleagues to send in their creative ideas from their day-to-day work.
 We received some great stories, which we would like to share with you in the next few weeks as part of a Creativity Journey.
 Let us introduce our team first.

 We are Creativity – Our Team